Why are you sad?

 Fear must be honored as a major contributor to the mindsets of loss, doubt, isolation, regret, survival, and even greed.
 Fear pushes other thoughts to the forefront of the mind, such denial, neglect, punishment, shame, and disobedience.

 Fear creates the emotion of aggression.
 Perhaps a boss has told you, “You’re only as good as your last month’s sales,” signifying that you are one step away from losing your hard earned job.
-As a sales person who desires to keep his or her job, you push away ethics and aggressively force a sale in order to keep your position in the company that activates fear as a tool of oppressing your mind.
+As a sales person who desires to keep his or her job, you push away ethics to the side and aggressively force a sale in order to keep your position in the company, or you’ll be on the streets.

 Aggression comes in many forms.
 Aggression can be irritation for not getting your way.
 Aggression is belligerence, antagonism, audacity, and even hostility.
 From a positive spin, aggression is assertiveness, boldness, determination, and even confidence.
 Anyway you play the game of aggression, no one wins.
 Aggression is a zero-sum game.
 Everyone is a loser.

 How do you advance yourself beyond the sadness, fear, and aggression?
 Break the hooks between you and the original person who offended you.
 Break the chain of offense.
 It might require an apology.
 It might require forgiveness and release.
-Forgiveness is difficult in a world of cruelty, so I prefer transmutation.
+Forgiveness is difficult to create in a world of cyclical cruelty.
+Transmutation is ideal as it creates equilibrium.

 Transmute all offending connections to people who have labeled you as inferior.
 Let go of the past in the best way possible.
 See yourself as valuable and as a person of great worth.
 Above all, love yourself.